maxmahlke/rocks/docs/cli.rst

   $ rocks taxonomy.class_ 4
   V

-The names of the accepted properties are echoed with :ref:`rocks properties<rocks-props>`.
+The names of the accepted parameters are echoed with :ref:`rocks parameters<rocks-props>`.

-Collections of properties from datacloud can also be printed.
+Collections of parameters from :term:`datacloud catalogues<Datacloud Catalogue>` can also be printed.
 Giving only the name of the catalogue prints a general overview.

 .. code-block:: bash